Mindful/site-3/content/blog/posts/vocabulary-optimization/index.md

 +++
 slug = "/blog/vocabulary-optimization"
 date = "2025-01-23"
-title = "Searching for optimal compound word vocabularies"
+title = "Generating compound words for artificial languages"
 +++

 One of the things that struck me about learning Japanese is that once you know a decent number of kanji, there are a lot of words you can read and understand without ever having seen before.
 This is because kanji often convey specific meanings: the word for building (`建物`) is `build`+`thing`, confidence (`自信`) is `self`+`believe`, etc. In some cases you can even guess the kanji of a word you hear for the first time, and get to its meaning that way.

-There are cases in English where you can guess a word you've never seen before, but most of them are just instances of productive affixes like `-ness` as in `kindness` or `re-` in `rewrite`, or words with a recognizable latin root.
+There are cases in English where you can guess a word you've never seen before, but most of them are just instances of productive[^vo_4] affixes like `-ness` as in `kindness` or `re-` in `rewrite`, or words with a recognizable latin root.
 Arguably, the closest thing English has to words that are guessable from their kanji is compound words.
 Not all of these are easy to guess from their constituents, but some are: we have `mailbox`, `firefighter`, `waterfall` and more.
 This matters because easily guessable compound words reduce the effort required for memorizing new vocabulary.
 For example, [Esperanto](https://en.wikipedia.org/wiki/Esperanto) - the most widely used constructed language - makes extensive use of compounding as well as productive affixes (although we are only talking about compounding today).

 The question now is whether there is a decent way to automate the process of generating compounds.
 This involves both considerations about individual compounds - the combined words have to be semantically related to the idea expressed by the compound in order to be guessable - and the whole vocabulary, since the more compounds a word is used in, the less useful it becomes as a hint.
 So, we need a method that can consider multiple critera while searching for an optimal vocabulary of compounds.

 ## As a search problem
-Our starting point is a set of meanings that we want to represent, which we will call ideas and represent with English words.
+Our starting point is a set of meanings that we want to represent with words (compound or not), which we will call ideas and represent with English words.
 Given this base set of ideas *I*, we can think of the process of constructing a vocabulary as the process of selecting a set of base words *B* from *I* (*B ⊂ I*), and expressing the remaining elements of *I* as compounds of two words from *B*[^vo_1].This results in a set of compounds *C*, where each element is a tuple representing an expressed idea and two base words: *C = { (i, b1, b2) ∣ b1 ∈ B, b2 ∈ B, i ∈ I }*.

 For example, say that *I* was the three words below: